OAGi/Score/docs/user_guide/index.rst

 To create a brand-new Agency ID List without base.

-1. Open the “Agency ID List” page by selecting “View/Edit Agency ID List” under the “Core Component” menu on the top of Score pages.
+1. Open the "Agency ID List" page by selecting "View/Edit Agency ID List" under the "Core Component" menu on the top of Score pages.

 2. Ensure that the desired published release is selected in the *Branch* filter.